 Poetry writing was one of my kids’ favorite “classes” at homeschool co-op.
 They learned to enjoy writing poetry through the simple, goofy activities we shared in the group setting.

-Here are 3 of our favorite ideas for learning poetry at our homeschool co-op:
+For that first class, hare 3 of our favorite ideas for learning poetry at our homeschool co-op class:

 Here are some good examples of rhyme and/or alliteration on Youtube.com: